Get Help Today(877) 648-4288

 Featured Treatment Center

-Gamma-Hydroxybutyrate (GHB) addiction is a dangerous problem in the United States.
-The Central Nervous System (CNS) Depressant is commonly used by teens and young adults.
+Gamma-Hydroxybutyrate (GHB) addiction is a serious problem in the US.
+Teens and young adults commonly use the Central Nervous System (CNS) Depressant.
 The prolonged use of GHB is associated with negative brain changes.
 What makes GHB so dangerous is its odorless, tasteless, and colorless appearance.
 It is almost undetectable without the proper lab equipment.
 Even with the right tools, only 1-5% of the dose of GHB is recoverable.
 Its detection window is also short and lasts about 3-10 hours.
 GHB’s potency and undetectable nature mean it’s often used in the commission of sexual assault.

 Other destructive symptoms of GHB addiction include: